-Rollins College Department of Economics 11/20/05 Criteria for Tenure and Promotion
+Rollins College Department of Economics Revised and approved, Spring 2011 Criteria for Tenure and Promotion

 Affirming the criteria as set forth in Article VIII (Faculty Evaluations) of the Bylaws of the Faculty of Arts and Sciences, the economics department faculty provide further specification in the three areas of teaching, research and scholarship, and college service for the purpose of aiding the candidate in making a case for tenure or promotion.
+As noted in the A&S Bylaws [Article VIII, Part B, Section 1, first sentence of the 2nd paragraph], "we expect candidates to make a case for tenure and promotion."
+Consequently, provision of evidence of teaching effectiveness, works of scholarship, and service activities by the Candidate do not in themselves constitute a guarantee of tenure or promotion to full professor.
+It is the responsibility of the candidate to employ evidence in all three areas to make a case for tenure or promotion: to show how their teaching, scholarship, and service have been performed to date and constitute a pattern of professional and pedagogical interests that are likely to continue and evolve in the future.
 In making a case for tenure or promotion the candidate must provide a file that includes a professional assessment statement and other pertinent materials as indicated below in the three areas.
 This will be done within the time frame established by Article VIII.